vmware-archive/buildkit-cli-for-kubectl/CONTRIBUTING.md

 ## Connecting with other Contributors

 We're just getting started.
-For the moment, the main communication channel is through **XXX (insert link to google group here once created)**.
-Over time we'll add more channels and update this doc accordingly.
+For the moment, the main communication channel is through buildkit-cli-for-kubectl@googlegroups.com which you can subscribe to at https://groups.google.com/g/buildkit-cli-for-kubectl  Over time we'll add more channels and update this doc accordingly.